enhance-dev/enhance-styles/README.md

 ### `radii`
 `radii` is an array of border radii.
 The defaults are 2, 8, 16, and 9999 ( for use with pill buttons )

+## Prior art

+Much of the implementation of our fluid scales was adapted from [@georgedoescode/fluid-design-system-on-demand-builders](https://github.com/georgedoescode/fluid-design-system-on-demand-builders), which was itself adapted from [Utopia](https://utopia.fyi).